New Delhi, Dec 17:

 The airline has been asking for more time from oil companies and airport operators to pay their dues.

-Meanwhile, the scrip of the beleaguered airline has crashed by four percent on the Bombay Stock exchange (BSE) Wednesday at Rs.13.35 per equity.
+Meanwhile, the scrip of the beleaguered airline fell by over five percent on the Bombay Stock exchange (BSE) Wednesday to close at Rs.13.15.

 The airline recently reported a Rs.310 crore loss for the quarter ended September, down from the Rs.560 crore loss in the corresponding period of last fiscal.

-It is now operating only 26 aircraft from 35 earlier this year.
+It is now operating only 26 aircraft as against the 35 earlier this year.

-Even the company’s auditors SR Batliboi & Associates have doubted the airline’s ability to stay afloat.
+Even the airline’s auditors, SR Batliboi & Associates, have doubted its ability to stay afloat.
 (IANS)